-- Attach the battery pack to the pine board with a screw behind the bottom pumpkin.
+- Attach the battery pack of the LED Lights to the pine board with a screw behind the bottom pumpkin.

 There, you’ve just made DIY Light Up Pumpkins and it’s ready for your porch.
 Your neighborhood kids will love this colorful Halloween decoration.

 The black paint from the eyes really flaked off the orange pumpkin.
 I should have cleaned it off better, apparently 😉 But doesn’t it look great all lit up?